LGuillermoAngaritaG/LGuillermoAngaritaG/readme.md

 For now, I have only used classification and clustering models in machine learning, but I'm looking forward to being able to use more models in solving new problems:

 * **ADR - Prediction of projects:** This project was the last project of my course in data science by Correlation One and Mintic.
 In this work, 2 products were made: a dashboard for ADR management to know statistically how the projects are composed, and an android app that predicts if a project will be financed by ADR.
 * **Real State Prices:** This project was the last project of my Course in data science by IBM.
-In this work, I predicted the prices of properties based in their location and number of rooms.
+In this work, I predicted the prices of properties based on their location and number of rooms.

 ## Natural Language Processing